Our Favorite NEI Events

 January

-I love saving money, and I love food, and I love that Savor Fort Wayne brings those things together with a week of meal deals so I can enjoy our local restaurants and try new menu items!
+I love saving money, and I love food, and I love that Savor Fort Wayne brings those things together with 12 days of meal deals so I can enjoy our local restaurants and try new menu items!

 — Zoe